Mithun1508/Mithun1508/README.md

 Hello, I'm Mithun!

-🎓graduated from Anna University in 2018 with a Bachelor of Technology focused in Electrical and Electronics Engineering
+🎓Graduated from Anna University in 2018 with a Bachelor of Technology focused in Electrical and Electronics Engineering

 👨‍💻 I’m a passionate Full Stack Developer with a relentless curiosity for all things tech.